A flexible model-free prediction-based framework for feature ranking: Simulation studies

-Similar to the previous Gaussian setting, the first $10$ features have true ranks going down from $1$ to $10$, and the rest features are tied in true ranks.
-We simulate $1000$ samples of size $n=400$ or $1000$ from this model, and we apply s-CC (\ref{CC}) and s-NPC with $\delta_1 = .05$ and four $\alpha$ levels $.05$, $.10$, $.20$, and $.30$ (\ref{Npscore}), five criteria in total, to each sample to rank the $30$ features.
+Similar to the previous Gaussian setting, the first $10$ features have true ranks going down from $1$ to $10$, and the rest of features are tied with a true rank of $20.5$.
+We simulate $1000$ samples of size $N=400$ or $1000$ from this model, and we apply s-CC (\ref{CC}) and s-NPC with $\delta_1 = .05$ and four $\alpha$ levels $.05$, $.10$, $.20$, and $.30$ (\ref{Npscore}), five criteria in total, to each sample to rank the $30$ features.
 We summarize the average rank of each feature by each criterion in Tables \ref{tab:avg_rank_d30_n400_chisq} and \ref{tab:avg_rank_d30_n1000_chisq} (in Appendix), and we plot the distribution of ranks of each feature in Figures \ref{fig:avg_rank_d30_n400_chisq} and \ref{fig:avg_rank_d30_n1000_chisq} (in Appendix).
 The results and conclusions are consistent with those under the Gaussian setting.

+\rv{Next, we design \rvv{study S3} with sampling bias, i.e., the two classes have proportions in the sample different from those in the population.
+We use the following Gaussian setting: